Freddy Thielemans: Life and career

 Thielemans graduated in Commercial Sciences before working as a teacher in some high schools in Brussels.
 His political career started in 1983 when he worked on the cabinet of Hervé Brouhon, then the mayor of Brussels.
-He became an alderman for the Parti Socialiste in 1988, and mayor of Brussels between 1994 and 1995.
+He became an alderman for the Socialist Party in 1988, and mayor of Brussels between 1994 and 1995.
 He served in the Brussels Parliament from 1995 until 1999, when he became a member of the European Parliament.
 After the municipal elections of 2000, he again became the mayor of Brussels from early 2001 on.
 He resigned in 2013 due to his age, and was succeeded by Yvan Mayeur.
 Thielemans also had a seat on the board of the Atomium.

 He was married to Cécile Charles and had two children, Myra and Camille.
 In 2016, he suffered a serious fall that led to a brain haemorrhage and a time in a coma.
 From then on, his health was poorer.

 Thielemans died on 29 January 2022, at the age of 77.